saheedniyi02/fpl-ai/README.md

 -I also dropped the important results/ columns from the current Gameweek I’m trying to predict on, this is to prevent any possible data leakage when building the model.
 I dropped the name and team features, to ensure that the model only makes predictions based on the form of players and not on names of players and teams.

--I did almost the same cleaning on the test dataset (data from gameweek 1 of the new season) also.
+-I did almost the same cleaning on the test dataset (data from gameweek 1 of the new season) also.<br>

 #### Train test split:
-I splitted the data based on the gameweeks to ensure all gameweeks are well represented in the train and test results.
+I splitted the data based on the gameweeks to ensure all gameweeks are well represented in the train and test results.<br><br>

 #### Modeling